 How to treat MTSS

-There is no one treatment that works for everyone.
+No one treatment works for everyone.
 Due to the multifactorial nature of MTSS, it is common that a range of interventions is required.
 A successful treatment plan can only be provided once the cause of the pain has been determined.
 For example, if MTSS is being caused by excessive foot pronation and calf and gluteal weakness, all of these must be addressed to treat and prevent further pain.

 Common treatments include:

 - Strength and Conditioning.
-A very interesting article was published in the British Journal of Sports Medicine showing that strength and conditioning helps prevent injuries by 68% (Lauersen, Bertelsen and Anderson, 2013).
+A very interesting article was published in the British Journal of Sports Medicine, showing that strength and conditioning help prevent injuries by 68% (Lauersen, Bertelsen and Anderson, 2013).

 What can I do at home?